spiral-modules/database/README.md

 Spiral DBAL
 ========

-### PLEASE NOTE, THIS PROJECT IS MOVED IS TO A NEW [REPOSITORY](https://github.com/cycle/database) AND IS NO LONGER BEING MAINTAINED.
+### PLEASE NOTE, THIS PROJECT IS MOVED TO A NEW [REPOSITORY](https://github.com/cycle/database) AND IS NO LONGER BEING MAINTAINED.

 License:
 --------